 - 1. Identify the purpose, scope, and definitions of the policy; - 2.
 Identify guidelines or standards of behaviour that should be followed to meet the policy; - 3.
-Identify responsibilities for staff and management; and, - 4.
-Identify reporting mechanisms and consequences for not following the policy. - 5.
+Responsibilities for staff and management; and, - 4.
+Reporting mechanisms and consequences for not following the policy. - 5.
 Some policies also outline the intended outcomes and rationale of the policy.